 - Sweaty Beasts

 This is my biggest and ongoing annoyance with Wellington.
 Auckland, being at the top of the North Island obviously gets a better climate.
-My friends in Auckland told me, Wellington is windy, it is cold, Wellington doesn’t get a summer.
+My friends in living in Auckland told me, Wellington is windy, it is cold, Wellington doesn’t get a summer.
 My ignorance got the better of me, surely it can’t be that bad?
 But yes, they were right, it can be.

 The inconsistency in the weather in Wellington lies in the wind and it can be pretty bad.
 Our first summer spent in Wellington wasn’t as bad we first expected it to be though, the wind does die down and summer although less humid than Auckland was a pretty stable one.
 It certainly was more consistent than the average British summer that is for sure!
 Please remember though this is a viewpoint coming from very British girl!